Rezonality/zep/README.md

 ##### Install Packages
 If you don't have them already, the following packages are required, depending on your system.
 Note, that SDL is part of the build, and not installed seperately.
 It is only used for the demo, not the core editor library or unit tests.
+Qt is required to build the Qt demo on linux.
 If you have compilation problems, you might need to investigate the compiler you are using.
 Ubuntu 16 & 17 both have a recent enough version for it to work.
-On Ubuntu 14 I tend to upgrade to g++6 Although Qt has not been built on linux/Mac, a savy user can probably figure out how to add the Qt components and build it.
-Since this requires some effort to get the build servers working, it isn't done yet.
+On Ubuntu 14 I tend to upgrade to g++6 The Qt app builds on linux, but is not part of the travis setup yet.

 ###### Linux
 ```
 sudo apt install cmake
 sudo apt install git
+sudo apt install qt-default (for Qt support)
 ```

 ###### Mac